 If a family is experiencing domestic violence, pets often can become targets as well.
 Abusive family members may threaten, injure or kill pets as a way of threatening or controlling others.
 And, people who abuse animals are more likely to abuse other family members.
 A study showed that an estimated 88% of animals in households in which mental/physical abuse occurs, the family pet is injured or killed when the victim tries to leave.

 Children who witness or experience abuse are more likely to abuse animals, even when they are adults.
-A child’s violence against an animal often represents displaced hostility and aggression stemming from neglect or abuse of a child or of another family member.
+A child’s violence against an animal often represents displaced hostility and aggression stemming from neglect or abuse the child has experienced or witnessed against another family member.
 Children’s intentional acts of cruelty toward animals should always be taken seriously.
 Cruelty is not a phase of normal childhood development and may be a sign that a child needs help.

 What can citizens do?

-Animal Services tries to respond quickly to complaints, but get a lot of calls every day and can't always respond the moment you call.
-If you're concerned for the animal's immediate safety, call 911 and also share that information in your voicemail messages for Animal Services.
+Animal Services tries to respond quickly to complaints but receives many calls and can’t always respond right away.
+If you’re concerned for the animal’s immediate safety, please call 911 and also share that information in your voicemail messages for Animal Services.

-Don't try to rescue a pet from a potentially abusive or neglectful environment yourself.
-Not only is this illegal, but you haven't stopped the owner from getting another pet to abuse, or helped turn him into a caring, responsible owner.
+Don’t try to rescue a pet from a potentially abusive or neglectful environment yourself.
+Not only is this illegal, but you haven’t stopped the owner from getting another pet to abuse, or helped turn the person into a caring, responsible owner.

-If you have questions about how the case will progress through the legal system, feel free to contact Animal Services and Enforcement or the Solicitor-General’s office.•
+If you have questions about how a case will progress through the legal system, feel free to contact Animal Services and Enforcement or the Solicitor-General’s Office.

 Where To Go For Help: